 When we can, we always try to take a photo of your rings while you’re getting ready.
 Even though you might be giving the rings to the best man or ring bearer to present during the ceremony, set them aside with the rest of your personal details for us to photograph at the beginning of the day.
 We’ll make sure they get to the right person before the ceremony begins!

-If possible, try to have your engagement ring cleaned before the wedding day (not a huge deal if you forget!)
+If possible, try to have your engagement ring cleaned before the wedding day (not a huge deal if you forget!).

 We highly recommend immediate family portraits pre-ceremony, as it helps save time and gets everyone to cocktail hour a little sooner!
-After the ceremony, we’ll place you in the center of a groupings with your extended family of grandparents, aunts, uncles, cousins, godparents, and anyone else who should be included (usually your immediate family is part of these shots, as well).
+After the ceremony, we’ll place you in the center of a groupings with your extended family of grandparents, aunts, uncles, cousins, and anyone else who should be included (usually your immediate family is part of these shots, as well).

-When we send out our pre-wedding questionnaire, we’ll ask you for a list of specific groupings, special situations (such as divorces, sensitive relationships, etc.), but if you want to get a head start, you’ll find our suggested list below.
+When we send out our pre-wedding questionnaire, we’ll ask you for a list of specific groupings and special situations (such as divorces, sensitive relationships, etc.), but if you want to get a head start, you’ll find our suggested list below.
 Typically, we recommend scheduling about 30 minutes for pre-ceremony immediate family photos and another 15-20 minutes for post-ceremony extended family.

 When planning for family portraits, we allocate two minutes for each combination to ensure we have enough time for your must-have photo list.
 Keep this in mind when deciding which combinations are most important to you (and balance this with the timeline for the rest of the wedding day).

 On the wedding day, we’ll cycle through the family groupings you’ve given to us according to what is most efficient.
-The whole process will go quicker and smoother if you let family know when and where to be; for example, if immediate family needs to arrive before the ceremony, make sure they understand timing, and inform relatives to stick around after the ceremony for extended family photos, if applicable.
+The whole process will go faster if you let family know when and where to be; for example, if immediate family needs to arrive before the ceremony, make sure they understand timing, and inform relatives to stick around after the ceremony for extended family photos, if applicable.

 your entire family, dressed up for the occasion!